Constitution of Lesotho: Contents

 Chapter 6 outlines the structure and duties of the Parliament.
 The Parliament is composed of the King, a Senate, and a National Assembly.
 Members to the Senate are nominated by the King, whereas the National Assembly is popularly elected through a mixed-member proportional system.
-Members of Parliament must be citizens of Lesotho and speak either English of Sesotho.
+Members of Parliament must be citizens of Lesotho and speak either English or Sesotho.
 This chapter also establishes positions such as the President and Vice President of the Senate and Deputy Speaker of the National Assembly.
 Finally, it established an independent electoral commission to protect the fairness of elections.